 The Company maintains a 401(k) plan for its employees.
 Employees may make 401(k) contributions subject to Internal Revenue Code limitations.
-Effective June 1, 2005, the plan was amended to allow employees of GAML to participate.
 The plan matches contributions up to \$600 for employees who are not considered highly compensated.
-The expense for the Company match in 2008, 2007, and 2006 was \$51,000, \$55,000 and \$70,000, respectively.
+The expense for the Company match in 2009, 2008 and 2007 was \$54,000, \$51,000 and \$55,000, respectively.

-GAML maintained a Simplified Employee Pension Plan, which covers all full-time employees.
+Great American Lines, Inc., a wholly owned subsidiary of the Company, maintained a Simplified Employee Pension Plan, which covers all full-time employees.
 Eligibility requirements include completion of one year of service and attaining the age of 21.
 Contributions to the plan were at management's discretion.
-No contributions were made under this plan for the years ended December 31, 2008, 2007 or 2006.
+No contributions were made under this plan for the years ended December 31, 2009, 2008 or 2007.